An Ultimate Guide To Tucson’s Mission San Xavier del Bac

 San Xavier is the most outstanding example of Spanish Colonial architecture in the U.S. And it still serves the same native community it was built for.

-As we walk towards the entryway, the stark desert contrasts with the sheer scale of the magnificent mission.
+The stark desert contrasts with the sheer scale of the magnificent mission.

 The facade and the church itself are lined with references to the Franciscan cord, the knots in a friar’s belt representing poverty, chastity and obedience.